 Confidential Information generated and gathered in the Company’s business plays a vital role in its business, prospects and ability to compete.
 “Confidential Information” includes all non-public information that might be of use to competitors or harmful to the Company or its customers if disclosed.
 Service Providers may not disclose or distribute the Company’s Confidential Information, except when disclosure is authorized by the Company or required by applicable law, rule or regulation or pursuant to an applicable legal proceeding.
-Service Providers shall use Confidential Information solely for legitimate company purposes.
-Service Providers must return all of the Company’s Confidential Information and proprietary information in their respective possession to the Company when they cease to be employed by or to otherwise serve the Company.
+Service Providers shall use Confidential Information solely within the course of their duties to the Company.
+Each Service Provider must return all of the Company’s Confidential Information in their respective possession to the Company when they cease to be employed or engaged by the Company.

 Competing vigorously, yet lawfully, with competitors and establishing advantageous, but fair, business relationships with customers and suppliers is a part of the foundation for long-term success.
 However, unlawful and unethical conduct, which may lead to short-term gains, may damage a company’s reputation and long-term business prospects.
 Accordingly, it is the Company’s policy that Service Providers must deal ethically and lawfully with the Company’s customers, suppliers, competitors and employees in all business dealings on the Company’s behalf.
 No Service Provider should take unfair advantage of another person in business dealings on the Company’s behalf through the abuse of privileged or confidential information or through improper manipulation, concealment or misrepresentation of material facts.